 - Pro tip: "Never compact the soil by pressing down on the roots," says Arthur.
 "Instead, tap the container to settle the soil evenly and water thoroughly before placing a sunny area."

 How to Harvest Basil

-The NYBG says to wipe off dirt and debris and tie in bunches of three to five stems.
+Wipe off dirt and debris and tie in bunches of three to five stems, says the NYBG.
 Hang it upside down in a dark, warm place, and the basil will be dried within two to four weeks.

-According to the NYBG, keep just-cut basil fresh, and don't wash or refrigerate it; instead, tie a few stems together and place in a glass of cold water on a countertop without leaves touching the water.
+Keep just-cut basil fresh, and don't wash or refrigerate it; instead, tie a few stems together and place in a glass of cold water on a countertop without leaves touching the water, according to the NYBG.
 You can also freeze basil leaves: Though they'll turn dark, the basil won't lose any of its robust flavor.

 Common Problems With Basil

 Basil performs best in warm conditions with evenly moist soil, especially when potted into containers.
 However, some issues may arise.
 Here are the most common problems you may come cross as you grow basil—and how to remedy them.

 Aphids, slugs, and snails are pests that commonly feed on basil.
 There's a quick way to keep them at bay: Lightly spray natural insecticidal soap, says Arthur.
 Avoid using chemicals to remedy pest infestations, as they could affect the flavor of the plants.

 If you see mold, a mildew infection is likely spreading.
 This usually occurs through contaminated seeds or infected transplants.
 When you spot the disease, cut off effected leaves and stems.